Local Assistance Division

 - Transportation Alternatives Program Guide

-Note: Allocations for the Northern Virginia TMA are still pending action by the CTB and are therefore not included in the attached listing.
+Note: Allocations for the Northern Virginia and Richmond TMA are still pending action by the CTB and are therefore not included in the attached listing.

 Transportation Enhancement (TE) Program